#[repr(transparent)]pub struct Id<T: ?Sized, O: Ownership> { /* private fields */ }Expand description

 If said API is a normal Objective-C method, you probably want to use

-This is rarely used to construct owned Id
+This is rarely used to construct owned Ids, see Id::new for

 that.